 The planet Mercury is starting an evening apparition.
 The planet should become visible this week just above the fading glow of the setting Sun as a magnitude -1 object.
-Currently about 10° from the Sun it will rise higher each evening, reaching a maximum elongation of 18° on February 16th.
+Currently about 10° from the Sun it will rise higher each evening, reaching a maximum elongation of 25° on October 8th.

 Today Mercury reaches maximum elongation, the furthest point it will reach from the Sun in the sky and the highest it will be above the sunrise for this morning apparition.
-The planet is easily visible as a bright, starlike object about 15° above the rising Sun as the twilight begins.
-Over the next couple weeks Mercury will slide back into the sunrise, heading for superior conjunction on February 16th.
+The planet is easily visible as a bright, starlike object about 19° above the rising Sun as the twilight begins.
+Over the next couple weeks Mercury will slide back into the sunrise, heading for superior conjunction on August 24th.

 As Mercury passes through maximum elongation it is part of a trio of bright planets in the morning sky.
 Higher in the sky you will also see Jupiter and Mars dancing in the dawn.

 Mercury will begin a morning apparition this week.
 The planet is currently about 10° above the rising Sun, climbing higher each morning.
 Look for a 3rd magnitude star-like object just above the glow of dawn.
 Mercury will reach a maximum elongation of 19° on July 29th.

 This week will see the reappearance of Jupiter in the dawn sky.
 This morning the planet will be 10° above the rising Sun, climbing quickly higher each morning.
 Look for a bright, -2 magnitude object directly above the bright glow of dawn.